About the event

 What is Step Forward to End Homelessness?

-Step forward to end homelessness is a virtual step challenge, raising funds to help support Crisis services and campaigning work across the UK.
-The event takes place in March and you can participate wherever you are in the world!
+Step Forward to End Homelessness is a virtual step challenge, raising funds to help support Crisis services and campaigning work across the UK.
+You can participate wherever you are in the world!

 How do I sign up?

 It is very simple to Step Forward to end homelessness.
 Click here to complete your registration and set up an online giving page.

 Your friends, family and colleagues can all sponsor you through your online page.

 It is completely free to register for Step Forward to End Homelessness